IceHermit/BetterDarkWiki/README.md

 <h2> But what caused the issue in the first place? </h2>

-The issue with writing a darkmode extension for wikipedia is that these mathematical formulae are actually rendered as images These images always have a transparent background with black text on it, and these are image renderings of a Latex notation which is stored as the alt-text of the image.
+The issue with writing a darkmode extension for wikipedia is that these mathematical formulae are actually rendered as images.
+These images always have a transparent background with black text on it, and these are image renderings of a Latex notation which is stored as the alt-text of the image.